 Blogging should be an integral part of any healthcare marketing strategy.
 This is a savvy way to connect with patients and keep them coming back to your website on a regular basis.

 Your doctor blog can bring tremendous value to your practice.
-Making time for it in your busy schedule might be a challenge, but it’s an investment you won’t regret.
+Making time for your practice’s blog in your busy schedule might be a challenge, but it’s an investment you won’t regret.

 For more help creating a read-worthy doctor blog, check out “Getting started with blogging for healthcare marketing.”